Girls’ Voices on Justice-Mini-Series #2

 The panel addressed the theme from the perspective of a diverse group of girls.

-For historical background and context on the United Nations Commission on the Status of Women and on its overseer agency UN Women, please check out our Second Anniversary post of April 11, 2026:
+For historical background on the United Nations Commission on the Status of Women and on its overseer agency UN Women, please check out our Second Anniversary post of April 11, 2026:

 “Girls’ Voices: Without Us, No Justice”